vipulnaik/wikipediaviews/README.md

 WARNING: If you just get the code from GitHub and try running it, it will fail.
 You also need to set up the database and add a file called passwordfile.inc to your backend subdirectory with the credentials for accessing the database.
-Instructions for database setup (or a file that would create the necessary database tables) have not yet been included, and are in the to-do list.
+Instructions for database setup are at sql/table-creations.txt.

 ==File structure==